jgphpc/stackinator/README.md

 # Stackinator

-A tool for building a scientific software stack from a recipe for vClusters on CSCS' Alps infrastructure.
+A tool for building a scientific software stack from a recipe for vClusters on CSCS\' Alps infrastructure.

 ## Bootstrapping
 Use the `bootstrap.sh` script to install the necessary dependencies.